micahco/ktz/README.md

 ## Usage

-Download the required packages:
-`pip install -r requirements.txt`
+* Download the required packages: `pip install -r requirements.txt`

+* Edit the `config.py` paths

-Connect your kindle via usb
+* Connect your kindle via usb

-Run the program:
+* Run the program: `python ktz.py`
-`python ktz.py`

-The program will then prompt a file explorer dialog where you will select the `My Clippings.txt` file on your kindle
+* The program will then prompt a file explorer dialog where you will select the `My Clippings.txt` file on your kindle

 #### Configuration

-`ktz/config.py`
+Configure the program for use by editing `config.py`

 * `TEMPLATE_PATH`: path to the kindle clipping template